 PTSD Residential Rehabilitation Treatment Program

-The PTSD RRTP is a 26-bed program designed to assist Veterans in learning to live successfully with Post Traumatic Stress Disorder (PTSD) developed as a result of military experiences.
+The PTSD RRTP is a 26-bed program designed to assist Veterans in learning to live successfully with Post Traumatic Stress Disorder (PTSD).
 Private and safe accommodations are available for Women Veterans.
-Military-related PTSD affects many areas of a Veteran’s life and each area is addressed within the context of the program.
+PTSD affects many areas of a Veteran’s life and each area is addressed within the context of the program.
 Recovery-oriented goals are identified by each Veteran and problematic areas such as guilt, intrusions, avoidance, anger, and substance abuse are addressed within the context of achieving those goals.
 The program offers an intensive treatment approach in which Veterans attend therapeutic activities on a daily basis.
 Treatment modules aim to improve areas of daily life through group therapy and skill-training modules.

 Timothy DeJong, PhD, ABPP